tozevv/MiniBinaryParser/README.md

     // data is now 0x01, 0x02, 0x03, 0x04;
 ```

-The "type" match rely in matching the sequence as a byte[] or as any integer type sequence honouring the Endianness parameter.

-"From" data type parsers come in several flavours.
-Current version supports Unix Epoch style dates, RFC4122 UUID/GUID and all CLR integer types.
-Here's a more complex example showing 3 different data types and a sequecne match using ```unsigned short```.
+The Parse function receives an array of symbols.
+An endianness parameter is required to remove any ambiguity when parsing integer and numeric types.
+Symbols are strongly typed.
+Current version supports, besides bytes, Unix Epoch style dates, RFC4122 UUID/GUID and all CLR integer types symbols.

 ```csharp